 Emergency Care

-Front desk team member answering phoneWhat is emergency dental care?
+Front desk team member answering phoneEmergency dental care

 Regular visits to the dentist can help prevent dental emergencies, but unfortunately, accidents happen, and dental emergencies may arise.
 At Smile Wright Dental, we know you can’t always plan ahead for these types of visits, and when the need arises, we will be here for you.
 If your child experiences a dental emergency, call us as soon as possible to get the care they need.